The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-For an overview of the impact of Brexit on VAT and customs more broadly, see the Brexit and the implementation period ― overview guidance note.
+For an overview of the impact of Brexit on VAT and customs more broadly, see the Brexit ― overview guidance note.

 For further in-depth commentary on the law, see De Voil Indirect Tax Service V1.301.

 Under the terms of the Withdrawal Agreement agreed between the UK and the EU, the UK will broadly leave the EU customs union.
-However, the position is complex in respect of Northern Ireland which will remain subject to EU customs legislation.
-There will also be complications for goods moving between the UK to Northern Ireland (see further in the Brexit and the implementation period ― overview guidance note).
+However, the position is complex in respect of Northern Ireland which will remain subject to EU customs legislation (see further in the Brexit ― overview guidance note).

 As the UK is broadly expected to leave the EU customs union (and depending on the terms of the future relationship after the implementation period), it appears likely that many businesses moving goods within the EU, which did not previously need to deal with customs duties / declarations, will need to deal with them after the end of the implementation period.